Found: Abraham Hale

 Allegedly according to his records or a diary which is now lost, Fernberger is said to have dictated his Reißbuch to a relative named Christoph Mathias around 1633.

 8 We do not know if Fernberger had planned to publish his travelogue.
-If so, it was a non-starter, because it was totally ignored during the rest of his lifetime (which took place in the Thirty Years’ War) and even centuries after: The first report about the original manuscript by Ferdinand Menčik dates from 1896.
+I doubt it.
+But even if he had planned to impress more people than only his family or friends, it was a non-starter, because it was totally ignored during the rest of his lifetime (which took place in the Thirty Years’ War) and even centuries after: The first report about the original manuscript by Ferdinand Menčik dates from 1896.

 But a copy of this manuscript – with some errors and omissions and wrongly attributed to Christoph Mathias Fernberger instead of Christoph Carl –, had been made in the late 17th century.
 This copy was discovered by Ernst von Frisch in the Salzburg University Library in the 1920s and later published in modern language as Number 22 in the popular book series “Alte Reisen and Abenteuer” (Old Journeys and Adventures) by F.A .Brockhaus.
 Frisch didn’t know Menčik’s article about the original manuscript and therefore accepted the scribe as the author as it was incorrectly written on the Salzburg copy.